Examples of Natural Disasters

 Myanmar (also known as Burma) is a coastal country in Southeast Asia.
 On May 2, 2008, Myanmar was hit by a category 4 cyclone named Nargis.
 The damage caused by Nargis was extreme, both because the cyclone was so powerful and because Myanmar was not well prepared to handle it.
 Myanmar was not well prepared because it was quite poor and also because its military government was not well-organized for the relief effort.
 One tragic complication was that the government had bad relations with other countries.
 After Nargis hit, the international community offered to assist Myanmar with its recovery, but because of its government, this assistance was not easily received.

 Officially, Cyclone Nargis caused about 138,000 deaths and $10 billion in damages.
 Unofficially, it is believed that the death toll is even higher and that the Myanmar government intentionally undercounted the dead to minimize the harm to its image and reputation.
-While we do not know for sure what happened, it is certainly the case that human factors can play a large role in the consequences of natural disasters.
+While we do not know for sure what happened, it is certainly the case that human factors can play a large role in the magnitude of disasters.

 2005 Hurricane Katrina, US Gulf Coast